IELTS Academic Reading # 7 - Alarming Rate of Loss of Tropical Rainforests

 Write your answer in box 14 on your answer sheet.

-Which of the following is the most suitable title for Reading sample Passage 7?
+Which of the following is the most suitable title for the Reading Passage?